Looking for the best skin cream for fine lines and wrinkles?

 I don’t know about you, but I’m noticing an increase of people posting on Facebook with “Like my page” or “try this product” than ever before.

-MLM has been taken to a whole new level.
+MLM has been taken to a whole new level and you will really like what they have to offer.

-One company that sells their products in this way is Rodan & Fields, who produce a range of skincare products.
+One company that sells their products in this way is Rodan & Fields, who produce a range of skincare products such as eye creams.
+And, they even give guidance on skin care routine.
 They apparently have over 150,000 consultants.

 Some people are skeptical of this way of selling.